SAP-samples/cap-local-development-workshop/exercises/04/README.md

 In this exercise we'll explore [events and messaging] in CAP, and in particular, the facilities in this space that are available to us when developing locally.

-The general idea, as you might expect, is that CAP's eventing is agnostic at the definition and API level; the actual mechanism used to manage the receipt, queueing and relaying of messages is an implementation and platform context detail.
+The general idea, as you might expect, is that CAP's eventing is agnostic at the definition and API level; the actual mechanism used to manage the sending, receiving, queueing and relaying of messages is an implementation and platform context detail.

 Whether the "message channel" facilities are provided by SAP Cloud Application Event Hub, SAP Event Mesh, or another mechanism, is largely irrelevant from a developer perspective, especially in a local context, where, in addition to an in-process facility, [file-based messaging] is available and the main focus of this exercise.